alexander-yu/dotfiles/Bash/README.md

 	- This is a lighter weight version of the actual Powerline prompt, and doesn't include the actual vim plugin

-Once installed, customize to heart's content (such as adding the current time or other formatting).
+Once installed, customize to heart's content (such as adding the current time to the prompt or other formatting).
+A customized bash profile that I have is also available; it's basically a mix of Sexy Bash Prompt and the default profile provided by Cygwin.